SomedudeX/mpeg-convert/README.md

 ## Customizing

+#### Interactive

-You can further customize the script by changing the questions variable `VIDEO_OPTIONS` and `AUDIO_OPTIONS` in mpeg-convert to your liking.
+You can customize the interactive mode of the script by changing the questions variable `VIDEO_OPTIONS` and `AUDIO_OPTIONS` in mpeg-convert to your liking.
 This can be achieved using the `--customize` option, which will open the correct file for you in your default text editor.

 The two variables represents the list of questions asked during video options and audio options sections of the script respectively.
 The properties of each question is represented as a dictionary in python, and will be shown to the user in order.
 The dictionaries' format is shown below: